 We currently generate, and expect to continue to generate, a significant portion of our revenues under fixed price contracts.
 The cost of fuel, labor and materials, including copper wire or other commodities, may vary significantly from the costs we originally estimate.
-Variations from estimated contract costs along with other risks inherent in performing fixed price contracts, including our ability to successfully manage projects, may result in actual revenue and gross profits for a project differing from those we originally estimated and could result in losses on projects.
+Variations from estimated contract costs along with other risks inherent in performing fixed price contracts, including our ability to successfully manage and execute projects, have in the past resulted in, and may in the future result in, actual revenue and gross profits for a project differing from those we originally estimated and could result in losses on projects.
 Depending upon the size of a particular project, variations from estimated contract costs can have a significant impact on our operating results.

 If the costs associated with labor and commodities, such as copper, aluminum, steel, electrical components, fuel, and certain plastics, increase due to low supply, inflation, general market conditions, supply chain disruptions and delays, or other forces, losses may be incurred.
 Some of our materials have been and may continue to be subject to sudden and significant price increases, and continued high demand and low supply for those resources may lead to additional price increases.
-We are also exposed to volatility in energy prices, particularly as they relate to fuel prices for our fleet vehicles.
 Depending on competitive pressures and the fixed price nature of many of our contracts, we may not be able to pass on these cost increases to our customers, which would reduce our gross profit margins and, in turn, make it more difficult for us to maintain our profitability.
-We have a work force of over 8,000 employees, and our labor costs may fluctuate based on availability of and demand for workers as well as other labor related risks, including risks related to collective bargaining agreements, benefits arrangements, wage and hour claims and other compensation arrangements.
+We have a work force of over 9,000 employees, and our labor costs may fluctuate based on availability of and demand for workers as well as other labor related risks, including risks related to collective bargaining agreements, benefits arrangements, increased healthcare costs, wage and hour claims and other compensation arrangements.